The Great Uganda Gorilla Safari

 Itinerary Map

-Our Uganda tour begins in Entebbe, where you're met at the airport and transferred to our hotel.
-If time permits, you may opt to visit the famous Entebbe Botanical Gardens.
-Established in 1902, the gardens' fine collection of plants spans the country's tropical, sub-tropical and temperate zones.
-The gardens are also home to many different avian species, offering an excellent introduction to Uganda’s diverse birdlife.
-We commonly spot vervet and black-and-white colobus monkeys here, too.
-Meet your Expedition Leader at a welcome dinner this evening.
+Arrive in Entebbe and transfer to our hotel.
+If time permits, you may wish to visit the famous Entebbe Botanical Gardens nearby.
+Established in 1902, the gardens contain a diverse plant collection from tropical, subtropical and temperate zones.
+Also home to a wide variety of birds, the gardens offer an excellent introduction to Uganda’s avian species.
+Vervet and black-and-white colobus monkeys are commonly spotted here as well.
+Meet your Expedition Leader at a welcome dinner this evening, where we'll have a full orientation to our gorilla tour.

 Day 10: Entebbe / Depart

 Our Uganda safari comes to a close today with a flight back to Entebbe.
-A day room is provided on arrival, to relax and refresh for those preparing to depart.
-We share a farewell meal before transferring to the airport for departing flights.
+A day room is provided on arrival so you can relax and refresh before your departure.
+We share a farewell meal before transferring to the airport to meet departing flights.

 Add Rwanda Gorilla Trekking

-We also offer a 13-day Ultimate Gorilla Photo Safari that includes four full days of gorilla trekking: two in Uganda and two in Rwanda.
-Or you may add a custom Rwanda gorilla-trekking extension to your Uganda safari.
+We also offer a 13-day Ultimate Gorilla Photo Safari that includes four full days of gorilla photography, with two treks in Uganda and two in Rwanda.
+Or you may add a custom Rwanda gorilla-trekking extension to this Uganda safari.
 Please call us for details.

 Physical Rating: Moderate to Difficult